-By Soulskill from Slashdot's or-at-least-some-whining department
+By timothy from Slashdot's I-want-a-dozen-mounted-on-my-car department

-By timothy from Slashdot's hard-to-see-the-harm-really department
+By timothy from Slashdot's have-in-my-hand-a-list-of-names department

 arglebargle_xiv writes "At the risk of burning people out on the topic of PKI fail, someone claiming to be the Diginotar hacker has come forward to claim responsibility: It's the ComodoGate hacker.
 He also claims to 0wn four more 'high-profile' CAs, and still has the ability to issue new rogue certificates, presumably from other CAs that he 0wns."

 Whether this claim turns out to be truthful or not, what led to the breach in the first place?
 Reader Dr La points to an interim report commissioned by the Dutch government

 (PDF), according to which

 "a) No antivirus software was present on Diginotar's servers; b) 'the most critical servers' had malicious software infections; c) The software installed on the public web servers was outdated and not patched; and d) all servers were accessible by one user/password combination, which was 'not very strong and could easily be brute-forced.'"Read Replies (0)

 An anonymous reader writes "E Ink turned up at IFA 2011 with its Triton color e-paper, which has exactly the same properties as the monochrome version found in the Kindle (two-month battery life, no power use when viewing a page, as readable as a sheet of paper) while adding 4,096 colors.
 We also get to see the E Ink watch, signage, cellphone and USB stick displays, and the latest glass-less e-paper inside a credit card.
 E Ink hopes to use the new plastic substrate in future e-readers, meaning they will be thinner, lighter, and more shatterproof than those that ship today."Read Replies (0)